 A good way of curbing your spending is to start a savings challenge, or a game that you can push yourself with, such as the 1p savings challenge.

 There’s also the basic stuff, such as making a shopping list before going to the supermarket rather than just throwing things you don’t need in the trolley.

 Save and invest your money

 Building up a savings pot for a rainy day is an efficient way of giving yourself reassurance and confidence each day.
 If you have a financial cushion in place, you’ll often feel like a weight has been lifted off your shoulders, as you won’t be blindsided by payments that take all of your money and leave you in the lurch.

 If you have a good amount of savings, you might also want to invest your money for the future.
 If you can afford to allocate the capital, property investment is a good investment strategy, as if you’re investing for buy to let purposes you can make a consistent secondary income stream through rental yield payments.
 RWinvest has a ton of different guides on this if you don’t know where to get started.

 Reach out for help

 If you feel like you’re at a dead-end and don’t know where to go next, there is always someone that can try to help you with financial stress, and impending bills and payments.
-You can also consult accountants and get advice for selecting accounting tool like Cloud based QuickBooks based on desktop as a service technology which might help you to be on the top of your bookkeeping work.
+You can also consult accountants and get advice for selecting an accounting tool like cloud-based QuickBooks based on desktop as a service technology which might help you to be on the top of your bookkeeping work.
 Speak to friends and family around you for support, and perhaps even contact a financial adviser for further help.